San Diego Padres (PCL): Franchise history

 Though for the next decade or more the Padres were mired in the second division, at last this franchise achieved stability and longevity.
 The team remained in San Diego for 33 years, displaced only by virtue of San Diego's admission to the major leagues.
 In 1954, managed by former major league player Lefty O'Doul, the Padres finished first in the PCL for the first time in their history, but were eliminated in the postseason playoffs.

-After the 1957 season, the Padres were sold to C. Arnholdt Smith, who moved the team from ancient Lane Field to Westgate Park, an 8,200-seat facility located in what is now the Fashion Valley Mall of Mission Valley.
+After the 1957 season, the Padres were sold to C. Arnholt Smith, who moved the team from ancient Lane Field to Westgate Park, an 8,200-seat facility located in what is now the Fashion Valley Mall of Mission Valley.
 In 1960, Smith brought in Eddie Leishman as general manager and club president.
 Leishman, who had helped to run the Yankee farm system throughout the previous 10 years, was brought in with the goal of bringing the team to the Major Leagues.
 The Padres proceeded to win PCL pennants in 1962, 1964, and 1967.
 The Padres were the Triple-A affiliate of the Cincinnati Reds from 1962–65; some of their players (including Tony Pérez) would become vital cogs of what was called the "Big Red Machine" Reds' teams of the 1970s.
 The Pads won a final PCL pennant in 1967 as a farm club of the Philadelphia Phillies.

 In 1967, Smith won a bid for an expansion team in the National League for the 1969 season.
 After the 1968 PCL season, he surrendered the franchise, which moved to Eugene, Oregon, and transferred the Padre name to his new NL team, the San Diego Padres.
 Leishman was named general manager of the MLB Padres, with club president and minority investor Buzzie Bavasi, formerly GM of the Los Angeles Dodgers, playing a dominant role in its baseball operations.